ifBars/MLVScan/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+Adding a new detection rule is a simple as:

+1. Creating your rule class in the `Models` folder
+2. Declaring it as a public class that inherits the IScanRule interface
+3. Declare your IsSuspicious(MethodReference) method
+4. Declare a Description and Severity for your rule
+5. Add your rule to ServiceFactory.CreateAssemblyScanner

+Reference the existing rule model classes for an example.

 ## License